softwaremill/jekyll-softwaremill/_posts/company/2015-05-28-comparing-akka-stream-scalaz-stream.md

   to.length()
 }
 ```

-Note the `IntersperseStage` in the Akka version: it's a transformation stage which has to be written by hand (or copied from the "streams cookbook"), it's not included in the distribution, at least yet.
-See the full example source [TransferTransformFile.scala](https://github.com/softwaremill/streams-tests/blob/master/src/main/scala/com/softwaremill/streams/TransferTransformFile.scala).
-Here, scalaz-stream provides a richer set of combinators out-of-the-box.

 Again, let's run a performance comparison of the two implementations, transferring files of sizes 10, 100 and 500MB.
 The tests are executed multiple times in random order on the same machine with a SSD: